- Early detection of breast cancer

 The early detection of breast cancer: screening mammograms—Cancer Council Australia fact sheet

-Diethylstilbestrol (DES) and Cancer - DES was taken by some women in the 1950-70’s to try and prevent miscarriage and other pregnancy complications.
-Although the majority of persons exposed to DES, during pregnancy or in utero, will not experience any negative health effects, available research findings indicate that exposure to DES increases the risk of some health problems including some cancers.
+Diethylstilbestrol (DES) and Cancer—DES was taken by some women from the 1950s to the 1970s to try and prevent miscarriage and other pregnancy complications.
+Although the majority of persons exposed to DES—during pregnancy or in utero, will not experience any negative health effects, available research findings indicate that exposure to DES increases the risk of some health problems including some cancers.

 Want to know where this information comes from?
 Click here.